 We tested several of their connections and all of them were blocked by Netflix despite them having a special “Netflix button.”
 Disappointing to say the least.

-No Torrenting: Wait, WHAT!?
+Torrenting Policy: Wait, WHAT!?

 Hola VPN does not state that torrenting isn’t allowed, but we tried it out and it didn’t work.
 Although Hola VPN is a peer-to-peer service, torrenting over a peer-to-peer service like Hola would be dangerous even if it did work, so if that’s what you’re seeking – find a “proper” VPN to use.